TetraSki Offers Freedom and Independence for Skiers of All Abilities

 The TetraSki is the core project of the University of Utah’s Tetradapt Initiative.
 It’s the brainchild and passion of Rosenbluth, who’s also the medical director of the Craig H. Nielsen Rehabilitation Hospital.

-The Tetradapt mission is to imagine and build assistive devices like the TetraSki that make it possible for those of us with less-than-able bodies to get out and experience the adrenaline rush and excitement of sports like skiing, sailing and cycling — and to do it on a performance level that’s on par with the able-bodied world (Read: "Adaptive Skiing: Youthful Inspiration").
+The Tetradapt mission is to imagine and build assistive devices like the TetraSki that make it possible for those of us with less-than-able bodies to get out and experience the adrenaline rush and excitement of sports like skiing, sailing and cycling — and to do it on a performance level that’s on par with the able-bodied world (Read: "Getting Back on the Mountain").
 To accomplish this mission, Tetradapt partners with the University of Utah Colleges of Health, Mechanical Engineering, Computer Science, Businesses and Architecture and Planning.